runarmyklebust/app-metafields/README.md

 ### Advanced: default configuration files

 You can put a file on the server to configure all running instances of the app across one server.
-This is a feature that you can turn on and off per site through the app setting interface when adding the app (through the `Don't overwrite values from app.config` setting).
+This is a feature that you can turn on and off per site through the app's configuration when adding the app (through the `Don't overwrite values from app.config` setting).
 This means you can have the cake and eat it too!

-Locate your `$XP_HOME/config/` folder and create a file called `app-metafields.cfg` and fill it with data like this, changing variables as needed (comment out the ones you don't need):
+Locate your `$XP_HOME/config/` folder and create a file called `com.enonic.app.metafields.cfg` and fill it with data like this, changing variables as needed (remove or comment out the ones you don't need):

 ```
+# Configuration file for SEO Metafields app.
 canonical = true|false
 siteVerification = "xxx"
 blockRobots = true|false